 Reprocessed medical devices provide a great way to reduce waste in the medical industry, but they also raise several important questions

 Waste from the healthcare industry is a major problem across the globe, as the industry is major contributor of the landfill waste.
 The Practice Greenhealth Sustainability Benchmark Report published in 2015 stated that an average medical waste generated by operating room is more than 5.4 tons per year, which costs around USD 5,243 to the operating room.
 The problem got worse due to manufacturing of “single-use” clinical instruments and supplies on the backdrop of rising concerns about patient safety, convenience and cost of product.
-As single-use devices such as surgical scissors, ultrasound catheters, drills, and other accessories are designed to be used once and tossed, creating huge amount of medical waste.
+As single-use devices such as surgical scissors, As single-use devices such as surgical scissors, surgical headlights, ultrasound catheters, drills, and other accessories ultrasound catheters, drills, and other accessories are designed to be used once and tossed, creating huge amount of medical waste.
 Enter the reprocessed medical devices industry.

 According to report by Grand View Research, Inc., the global medical waste management market size was valued at USD 21.0 billion in 2016 and is expected to grow with CAGR of 5.4% over the forecast period.